 December of 1956 saw the low-budget Alan Freed film "Rock, Rock, Rock" hit the theaters.
-It featured the Flamingos, the Moonglows, the Teenagers, Teddy Randazzo, and Lavern Baker (doing "Tra La La").
+It featured the Flamingos, the Moonglows, the Frankie Lymon, Teddy Randazzo, and Lavern Baker (doing "Tra La La").

 On May 11, 1957, Lavern was one of the guests on Alan Freed's second half-hour TV show.
 Also on the show were Ivory Joe Hunter, Charlie Gracie, and Jimmy Bowen.

-Later in 1957, Atlantic released "Humpty Dumpty Heart," which was featured in the Alan Freed film, "Mr. Rock And Roll" (released in October 1957).
+Later in 1957, Atlantic released "Humpty Dumpty Heart," which was featured in the Alan Freed film, "Mr. Rock And Roll" (released in October 1957); in the movie, she sings it to a brain-dead-looking Harold "Stumpy" Cromer, part of the Stump & Stumpy dance team.
 Other stars in the flick were: Little Richard, Frankie Lymon & the Teenagers, Chuck Berry, Clyde McPhatter, the Moonglows, and Brook Benton.
 "Humpty Dumpty Heart" was another tune which made it to the Pop charts but not to the R&B.